 For information on assigning roles to users, see Creating and Managing Users with the UI.

 - X.509 Certificate Based Authentication will only work for data service.

-- For Couchbase Server 5.0 Beta 2, X.509 Certificate-based Authentication support is only available in the Java Client.
+- For Couchbase Server 5.0, X.509 Certificate-based Authentication support is only available in the Java Client.